Blog

 What is Glenohumeral Joint Arthritis?

-Posted on October 28th, 2020 by Orthopaedic Specialty Group
+Posted on October 28th, 2020 by ferociousdigital

 Arthritis, or inflammation of the joints, causes immense pain, stiffness, immobility, and may occur anywhere throughout the body and take different forms.